-However, the presence of electrically conducting boundaries causes inhomogeneities, and it has a huge impact on the nature of streaming instabilities.
-Such instabilities appear to be more absolute than convective, i.e., that the waves grow with time but not along spatial position, much alike to in a Pierce diode \cite{pierce1944limiting,pierce1948possible}.

-In absence of any external or self-generated magnetic field, the most significant process among the collective processes associated with an ion beam and a charge-neutralizing background plasma is electrostatic electron--ion two-stream instability \cite{davidson2004collective,startsev2007dynamic,rose2007two}.
+In the absence of any external or self-generated magnetic field, the most significant process among the collective processes associated with an ion beam and a charge-neutralizing background plasma is the electrostatic electron-ion two-stream instability \cite{startsev2007dynamic}.
 The source of free energy to drive the classical two-stream instability comes from the relative streaming of beam electrons through the charge-neutralizing background plasma.
-The nature of such beam--plasma interactions is found to be highly dependent on the system length.
-In infinite systems, for a simplest case where collisions are neglected, and the ions do not have any drift velocity (streaming is only due to electron drift), the spatial growth rate of such waves become theoretically infinite at a certain frequency near the electron plasma frequency, meaning the instability is absolute.
-For finite-length systems with small drift velocities for background ions, the wave appears to grow spatially, for waves at frequencies of the order of the ion plasma frequency instead \cite{pierce1948possible}.
-Inclusion of collisions and increasing temperature certainly affects the growth and effectively bounds the amplification rate \cite{sumi1959theory,boyd1958excitation}.
-However, it is worth mentioning that the present work does not consider any effects from collisions.
+The nature of such beam-plasma interactions is found to be highly dependent on the system length.
+In infinite systems, for the simplest case where collisions are neglected, and the ions do not have any drift velocity, the growth of such waves occurs at a certain frequency of the order of electron plasma frequency\cite{marholm2022current}.
+For finite-length systems with small drift velocities for background ions, the wave appears to grow at frequencies of the order of the ion plasma frequency instead \cite{pierce1948possible}.
+The inclusion of collisions and increasing temperature certainly affects the growth and effectively bounds the amplification rate \cite{boyd1958excitation}.
+However, it is worth mentioning, that the present work does not consider any effect of collision.

-In systems where ion beams stream through thermal electrons, in relatively cold plasmas, the spatial growth of waves are found strongest at a certain frequencies near the electron plasma frequency \cite{kaganovich2001nonlinear,kaganovich2004nonlinear,lan2020neutralization}.
+In systems where ion beams stream through thermal electrons, in relatively cold plasmas, the growth of waves is found to be strongest near the electron plasma frequency.
 However, it can also be of the order of the ion plasma frequency, provided the unperturbed beam velocity is very small compared to the average thermal velocity of background plasma electrons \cite{rukhadze1962electromagnetic,kitsenko1962excitation}.
-Such non-equilibrium systems may also exhibit excitation of ion sound waves when the relative velocity between the ion stream and background electrons exceeds the ion sound velocity ($\Delta v > c_s$) \cite{rapson2014effect,sagdeev1969nonlinear,skiff2001ion}.
+Such non-equilibrium systems may also exhibit excitation of ion-sound waves when the relative velocity between the ion stream and background electrons exceeds the ion sound velocity ($\Delta v > c_s$) \cite{rapson2014effect,skiff2001ion}.